50 Years of Designing Places to Be and Belong

 Employee Spotlight · Dan King

-Dan King has grown the Living Studio into a nationally recognized senior living and multi-family practice, leading with expertise, advocacy, and a people-first approach.
+A young architect name Dan King joins Meyer.
+Over the last three decades, Dan has grown the Living Studio into a nationally recognized senior living and multi-family practice, leading with expertise, advocacy, and a people-first approach.

 George Wilson